kadu-v/jamtrack-rs/README.md

     <img src="./data/logo/jam.jpeg" width="200">
 </p>

-JamTrack-rs is a Rust crate that provides a simple interface to use the ByteTrack model.
+JamTrack-rs is a Rust crate that provides a simple interface to use the [ByteTrack](https://arxiv.org/abs/2110.06864)

 ## Demo Video